carpentries-incubator/lesson-gpu-programming/_episodes/07-shared_memory_and_synchronization.md

 > ## Challenge: error in the histogram
 >
-> If you look at the CUDA `histogram` code, there is a logical error that prevents it to produce the right result.
+> If you look at the CUDA `histogram` code, there is a logical error that prevents it to produce the correct results.
-> Can you spot it?
+> Can you find it?
 >
 > ~~~
 > __global__ void histogram(const int * input, int * output)